-The Conserving Carolina Speaker Series features educational events at two locations in our service area –Walnut Creek Preserve and Landrum Library.
+The Conserving Carolina Speaker Series features educational events at four locations in our service area –Walnut Creek Preserve, Landrum Library, Laughing Waters Retreat, in Gerton, and Hendersonville Green Drinks.
 Each speaker series hosts experts and enthusiasts from all over the Carolinas who share their knowledge on interesting and relevant topics of nature, wildlife, recreation, and so on.

 Find out more about each series below and consider attending an event near you!